scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_custom_features.rst

     <br />
     <br />

 ..
-GENERATED FROM PYTHON SOURCE LINES 66-69
+GENERATED FROM PYTHON SOURCE LINES 62-65

-Use :func:`squidpy.pl.extract` to plot the histogram features on the tissue image or have a look at `our interactive visualisation tutorial <../../external_tutorials/tutorial_napari.ipynb>`_ to learn how to use our interactive :mod:`napari` plugin.
+Use :func:`squidpy.pl.extract` to plot the histogram features on the tissue image or have a look at `our interactive visualization tutorial <../../external_tutorials/tutorial_napari.ipynb>`_ to learn how to use our interactive :mod:`napari` plugin.

 ..
-GENERATED FROM PYTHON SOURCE LINES 69-77
+GENERATED FROM PYTHON SOURCE LINES 65-72

 .. code-block:: default

     sc.pl.spatial(
         sq.pl.extract(adata, "custom_features"),